joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/11/02/nyregion/nyc-mayor-early-voting.html

 **Bengals offense's frustration boils.
 Where's the fire from a historically bad defense?**\
-`Joe Flacco and Cincinnati's high-powered offense did their part vs. the Bears, but another defensive collapse let it go to waste again.`\
+`Joe Flacco and Cincinnati's high-powered offense did their part against the Bears, but another defensive collapse let it go to waste again.`\
 https://nytimes.com/athletic/6772209/2025/11/02/bengals-bad-defense-bears-zac-taylor/

 **'Madness': Inside the Bears' mind-blowing, roller-coaster victory in Cincinnati**\